← Back to Library

 >> Who are you? >> I'm >> Let's start from the top.
 So I'm the author of the book we're discussing today called Escape from Capitalism.
 Economics is political and other liberating truths.

 I'm a professor of economics.
 I teach in the US.
 I was teaching in New York and now I moved to Tulsa, Oklahoma.
-And the reason is that I also started with other members of the group um the forum for real economic emancipation or free.
+And the reason is that I also started with other members of the group the forum for real economic emancipation or free.

 So freef free forum.org is where you can get more information of what we do.
 But essentially it is an attempt to redemocratize our economy, take action in what is right now an economic system that is really not working for people and it's not designed to work for people.
-So a conversation about why we need to change our perspective and our narrative about the economy and ...
+So a conversation about why we need to change our perspective and our narrative about the economy and also how concretely we ...